 The teachers receive training and ongoing technical assistance consistent with the practices of Expeditionary Learning (EL) and the International Baccalaureate program.
 Additional teacher inservice training takes place throughout the year.

 Sussex Academy has full-time teachers for the core subject areas of reading, writing, math, science, and social studies that allows approximately 1:20 teacher to student ratio.
-In addition, there are part-time teachers for the exploratory subjects of computer, physical education, art and music.
+In addition, there are part-time teachers for the exploratory subjects of coding, STEM, physical education, art and music.

 Based on the number of students, the state provides money for the operating expenses including teacher salaries, equipment/technology, utilities, and transportation.